Menu

 Admissions Requirements

 Students entering the Ph.D.
-Integrative Social Work online program must have completed a master’s degree in social work, or other relevant master’s degree, from a regionally accredited college or university prior to enrollment.
+Integrative Social Work online program must have completed a master’s degree in social work, or other relevant master’s degree, from an institutionally accredited college or university prior to enrollment.
 It is preferred that applicants have one to two years of professional experience prior to admission.
 Applicants will be judged on their overall ability to do graduate work, including academic writing.

 Applicants for the Ph.D. in Integrative Social Work online degree must submit the following documents: